-V. COMPLIANCE WITH THE FEDERAL FUNDING ACCOUNTABILITY AND TRANSPARENCY ACT (FFATA) OF 2006
+IX.
+COMPLIANCE WITH THE FEDERAL FUNDING ACCOUNTABILITY AND TRANSPARENCY ACT (FFATA) OF 2006

 All recipients of Federal VAWA funds, and their sub-contractors, must comply with the Federal Funding Accountability and Transparency Act (FFATA) of 2006.
 The FFATA requires a single searchable website for each federal award of \$25,000 or more over the life of any sub-award (i.e., VAWA subaward period) that must be accessible by the public without cost.
-In order to satisfy this requirement, sub-recipients are required to have a Data Universal Numbering https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2017/m-17-12_0.pdf.
+In order to satisfy this requirement, sub-recipients are required to have a Data Universal Numbering System (DUNS) number and to maintain a current registration in the System for Award Management (SAM).